Discharge Instructions: Caring for Your Leg Bag

 Stretch the leg band in place and fasten.

 Place the catheter tubing over the bag and secure it.
 You may secure it with a Velcro tab or other method, depending on the product you use.
-Be sure to leave enough loop in the catheter above the leg band to avoid pulling on the tube.
+Be sure to leave enough loop in the catheter above the leg band so you won't pull on the tube.

-Every 4 to 6 hours, reposition the band to prevent pressure from the elastic on your leg.
+Every 4 to 6 hours, reposition the band.
+This will prevent pressure from the elastic on your leg.
 You can do this by changing the bag to the other leg or by raising or lowering the leg band.

-Wash the band as frequently as needed.
+Wash the band as often as needed.
 You can hand wash and dry the leg band.

 Place the bag in the bag holder.